keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 DESC SHARE <PRODUCER_ACCOUNT>.<SHARE_NAME>;
 ```

-### Creating a database from a share
+### Create a Database from a Share
-You can create a database from a share using the web interface or SQL:
+To consume shared data, create a database from the share:
 ```sql
 CREATE DATABASE <CONSUMER_DATABASE_NAME> FROM SHARE <PRODUCER_ACCOUNT>.<SHARE_NAME>;
 ```

 ### Granting privileges on an imported database
-Keboola now support only shares with dirrect access to database objects.
-Shares with roles are not supported right now.
+Currently, Keboola supports only shares with **direct access to database objects**.
+Shares with roles are not supported.

-Allow users to access objects in a share by granting the `IMPORTED PRIVILEGES` privilege on an imported database to one or more roles in your account.
+To allow users to access shared objects, grant the `IMPORTED PRIVILEGES` privilege on the imported database to one or more roles in your account.
+A role can grant `IMPORTED PRIVILEGES` only if it:

-A role can grant `IMPORTED PRIVILEGES` on an imported database only when it either:
+* Owns the imported database (i.e., has the `OWNERSHIP` privilege).
-* Owns the imported database (i.e. has the `OWNERSHIP` privilege on the database).
+* Has been granted the `MANAGE GRANTS` global privilege.

-* Was granted the `MANAGE GRANTS` global privilege.
+Example:
 ```sql
 GRANT IMPORTED PRIVILEGES ON DATABASE <CONSUMER_DATABASE_NAME> TO <KEBOOLA_PROJECT_ROLE>;
 ```

-## Finish
+## Final Steps
-Now you can register your schema in newly created database as external bucket in Keboola to work with it inside Keboola.
+You can now register the schema in the newly created database as an external bucket in Keboola, enabling seamless data integration.